domus55/Array-Sorting/README.md

 <br>

-As you can clearly see quick sort is the fastest of these 4 methods, while bubble sort is the slowest one.
+As you can clearly see quick sort is the fastest one of these 4 methods, while bubble sort is the slowest one.